As I watched the sun set over Inle Lake, I caught sight of a local fisherman who was expertly balanced at the back of his boat.

 Reparation work has commenced and at the moment this makes for a wonderful contrast between old and broken, red and repaired and the golden gleam of full restoration.

-If there were a reason to visit Myanmar and take an Inle Lake tour, this is it.
+If there were a reason to visit Myanmar and visit Inle Lake, this is it.

 And yes, that is a tree that has grown right through the centre of this stupa.

-You can read more about Shwe Indein Pagoda here.
+You can read more about Shwe Indein Pagoda.

 17. Indulge in some luxury in Nyuang Shwe